ali-raheem/id_book/README.md

 It will search for an asset folder which contains the database and any photographs.
 Photographs should be 256x256 and can be created with imagemagick.
 These needn't be in the assets folder.

+To backup the database simply backup assets/address_book.db, this is all that is needed to secure your database.

 ```
 $ convert input_image -resize 256x256 output_img
 ```